Up to four of the most compelling arguments within the word limit will win a grant of £500 each.

 Each year the Social Workers Union seeks to challenge and engage students and apprentices with the SWU Assignment — an essay competition for World Social Work Day in which we pose questions about current issues in social work.

-The 2025 SWU Assignment question was:
+The 2026 SWU Assignment question is:

 Click here to learn more about student membership with SWU and BASW – the specialist trade union and professional association for social work in the UK have a fantastic joint membership offer to support you through your social work journey!